Chinese pork soup isn't a homogeneous food type. Different pork cuts create totally different soup dishes.

 In theory, any part of the pig can be minced or ground but premium ground pork uses premium meat cuts.
 Using "dubious" parts of the pig to make ground pork can affect how the minced pork will feel and taste.

-Ground pork used to be made from fresh pork belly which contain some fat.
+Ground pork used to be made from fresh pork belly or the hind legs which contain more fat.
 I used to accompany my late paternal grandmother to the wet market where she will choose a nice fresh piece of pork belly and instruct the butcher to ground it up for us.
 This way, we know exactly which part of the pig our ground pork is made from.
 We used to own a meat grinder too.
 It is all metal with a funnel and a spiral cutter.
 I wonder what happened to it?

 This meatball soup is a quick boiling soup.
 To lower the oiliness of the soup, skip the garlic browning part.
 Just boil the chicken stock and add the garlic.